mwbowers/mwbowers.github.io/reference/datagate-client/dgexception-class-error-field.md

 [ASNA.DataGate.Common.dgErrorNumber](dgerror-number-enumeration.html).
 The condition identifier for the exception.
 ## Remarks

-DCS sets the **Error** field to identify the condition giving rise to the dgException.
-The **Error** field uniquely identifies the condition, as detected by DCS and the DataGate provider.
+DG sets the **Error** field to identify the condition giving rise to the dgException.
+The **Error** field uniquely identifies the condition, as detected by DG and the DataGate provider.
 However, further details of the exception may be gleaned from other fields, such as [SystemError](dgexception-class-system-error-field.html) and [Text](disconnectingfroma-database.html), dependent upon provider support.
 ## Examples

 <pre class="prettyprint">        <span class="lang">